 Taking a refund cancels your membership and eligibility for any future VRS benefits.
-If you take a refund and then return to covered employment, you will be rehired under the current applicable plan and will be eligible to purchase your refunded service.
 You have the option of leaving your account balance with VRS.
 You will be considered a deferred member.
 For more information, see Chapter 10-Leaving Employment.

 The Code of Virginia prohibits members from borrowing from their member contribution accounts.